 I giggled.
 'I didn't know that.'

 'Yep.
 He's balder than old baldy up there.'
 He tossed a gold thumb over his shoulder at Patrick [Stewart].
+I giggled some more, as the stored up adrenaline coursed through my veins.

 'Boy, that's pretty bald.'

 'Yep.'
-Brent put his hands up on the console.
+Brent put his hands up on the console."

 There are a number of things that we can try to analyze from the above.
 The first, is that this is another example of Bill Shatner's occasional insensitivity to others, particularly to "lesser" actors.
 Yet, as much as Bill Shatner probably should have expressed this particular thought in a more diplomatic way (or just have kept it to himself), the substance of the remarks represent a perfectly valid observation.
 Bill Shatner certainly wasn't the only one to question the idea of a child effectively piloting the USS Enterprise in TNG.
 It was, arguably, a dumb idea and one that demonstrated Gene Roddenberry at his weakest - sacrificing dramatic integrity in favor of sickly utopianism (a process which began with 1979's Star Trek: The Motion Picture and cost him control of the entire movie franchise).